aaranyue/quarTeT/README.md

 A gap-tied genome and corresponding long-reads are required as input, both in fasta format.

 If possible, using long-reads assembled and polished contigs instead of reads may improve the quality.

+GapFiller support two mode: `fill` and `join`. `fill` means find a segment that can be placed in the gap and link them together. `join` means find an evidence that the gap edge is overlaped and can be directly merged into one.
+For now, `join` mode is unstable and disabled by default.
+If you want to enable it, be careful and check the result manually.
 ```
 Usage: python3 quartet.py GapFiller <parameters>
   -h, --help            show this help message and exit